omaarelsherif/omaarelsherif/README.md

 Hey there 👋

-I’m Omar, a data engineer, passionate about data engineering, business intelligence, machine learning, deep learning, proficient in a range of modern technologies using Python .
+I’m Omar, a data engineer, passionate about data engineering, data modeling and business intelligence.

 Want to know more about me?
 [Check out my linkedin.](https://www.linkedin.com/in/omaarelsherif/)